JonasMok/time_series_patient_numbers_ex/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things packages and libraries you need to install

 ```
+#Work with Date and times
 install.packages('lubridate')
 library('lubridate')